harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

 3. Running Abator from Java with an XML Configuration file

-   The following code sample shows ow to call Abator from Java.
+   The following code sample shows how to call Abator from Java.
 It does not show exception handling, but that should be obvious from the compiler errors :)